sambrazneal/School_District_Analysis/README.md

 * Software: Python , Jupyter, Conda

 ## Results
 In this challenge, Maria found that data from Thomas High School was altered and was no longer correct.
-Here are the impact of the corrections.
+Below is the impact of the corrections.

 ### Deliverable 1
 For deliverable 1, we replaced every 9th graders from Thomas High Schools test scores with NaN.